cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.DRIVEDOCS.1.2v0.1
 Agencies SHOULD disable users' receiving files from outside of the organization's domain.

-- Rationale
-  - If the agency decides that external sharing should be disabled, users should not be able to receive files from outside the organization as well.
+- _Rationale:_ If the agency decides that external sharing should be disabled, users should not be able to receive files from outside the organization as well.
 Disabling external sharing ensures that all communication stays within the organization, which helps mitigate risk from malicious files from an external source.
-- Last Modified: January 3, 2024
+- Last Modified:_ January 3, 2024
 - Note:
   - This policy only applies if sharing outside was disabled in Policy 1.1